php-kafka/php-avro-schema-generator/README.md

 You will need to adjust the generated templates, but it gives you a good starting point to work with.
 Class directories: Directories containing the classes you want to generate schemas from
 Output directory: output directory for your generated schema templates
+After you have reviewed and adjusted your templates you will need to merge them (see above)

 **Console example**
 ```bash